josedlpozo/galileo/README.md

 An adaptation from [Preferator] which shows all app preferences files and allows you to edit or delete them.

-Take care about third-parties preferences files to not change their values!
-Here some preferences files name that won't be shown in Galileo [SdkFilter]
+Be careful with changing third-parties preferences.
+Some well known third-party libraries won't be shown by default in order to avoid undesired behaviours.
+You can find them [SdkFilter]

 Feel free to open a PR to add yours 😄